Cashless Debit Card

 The Cashless Debit Card looks and operates like a regular bank card, except it cannot be used to buy alcohol or gambling products, some gift cards or to withdraw cash.

-As part of the extension, the Government passed an amendment, allowing Cashless Debit Card participants to apply to exit the program if they can demonstrate reasonable and responsible financial management.
+As part of the extension, the Government passed an amendment, allowing Cashless Debit Card participants to apply to exit the program.

 As part of the 2019-20 Federal Budget, the Government announced a further extension and expansion of the Cashless Debit Card to 30 June 2021.
 This includes the transition of approximately 22,500 Income Management participants in the Northern Territory and Cape York to the Cashless Debit Card from April 2020.